Alert Source Discuss

 Execution starts at the first byte of code section 0, and pc is set to 0

-However, if a contract is referenced in an AA_TX_TYPE transaction as a Sender, Paymaster or a Deployer, execution starts at the first byte of code section with the entrypoints_role marker corresponding to the current step, and pc is set to the corresponding target_section_pc_offset.
+However, if a contract is referenced in an AA_TX_TYPE transaction as a Sender, Paymaster or a Deployer, execution starts at the first byte of code section with the entry_point_role marker corresponding to the current step, and pc is set to 0.

 If the specified contract does not contain such a section, or is not an EOF contract, the transaction is not valid.